DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 ### John the Baptist Lived off of Locusts In The Desert and Was Beheaded For Telling People to Turn From Their Sins

-> Now John wore a garment of camel's hair and a leather belt around his waist, and his food was locusts and wild honey (Matt.
+> Now John wore a garment of camel's hair and a leather belt around his waist, and his food was locusts and wild honey (ESV Study Bible, 2008, Matt.
 3:4).

 ### The Poor Will Be Vindicated by God Himself!

 What they do to you, they do to Christ!

 > And the King will answer them, ‘Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.’
-(Matt.
+(ESV Study Bible, 2008, Matt.
 25:40).

-> For he who avenges blood is mindful of them; he does not forget the cry of the afflicted (Psalm 9:12).
+> For he who avenges blood is mindful of them; he does not forget the cry of the afflicted (ESV Study Bible, 2008, Psalm 9:12).

 Your vindication is coming.